kkinnear/zprint/doc/options/fns.md

 type that you would like to use:

 1. Find an existing function that formats the way that you want, determine its function type, and use that.
+You can find the function type of an existing function by entering `(czprint nil :explain)` at the REPL, and looking at the list of functions under the key `:fn-map` in the output.

 2. Look through the [list of possible function types](../reference.md#function-classification-for-pretty-printing), and figure out which one best matches what you want.